-- (1) This regulation does not apply to a wheelchairaccessible taxi, remote area wheelchairaccessible taxi or substitute wheelchairaccessible taxi. - (2) The responsible operator of a taxi licence must ensure that a vehicle intended to be operated as a taxi under the authority of the licence is not operated as a taxi for the first time - - (a) in the case of a taxi being operated under a taxi licence relating to a metropolitan taxi area, if the vehicle is more than 5 years old; or - (b) in all other cases, if the vehicle is more than 7 years old.
+- (1) This regulation does not apply to a wheelchair-accessible taxi, remote area wheelchair-accessible taxi or substitute wheelchair-accessible taxi. - (2) The responsible operator of a taxi licence must ensure that a vehicle intended to be operated as a taxi under the authority of the licence is not operated as a taxi for the first time if the vehicle is more than 7 years old.

-- (3) Subregulation (2) does not apply to a vehicle if - - (a) immediately before the first use of the vehicle as a taxi, the vehicle was used as a luxury hire car under the authority of a luxury hire car licence; and - (b) the vehicle does not exceed the applicable age restriction specified in subregulation (4). - (4) The responsible operator of a taxi licence must ensure that a vehicle intended to be operated as a taxi under the authority of the licence is not operated as a taxi -
+- (3) Subregulation (2) does not apply to a vehicle if - (a) immediately before the first use of the vehicle as a taxi, the vehicle was used as

+- a luxury hire car under the authority of a luxury hire car licence; and - (b) the vehicle does not exceed the applicable age restriction specified in subregulation (4). - (4) The responsible operator of a taxi licence must ensure that a vehicle is not operated as a taxi under the authority of the licence if the vehicle is more than 12 years old.